Skip to main content

 The OZEV grant changed from 1 April 2026.
 The main home grants for renters, flat owners, residential landlords and households with eligible on-street parking now run until 31 March 2027 with a maximum grant of £500 per socket.
 They are not a general discount for every driveway-owning homeowner, and you should normally wait for approval before the charger is installed.

-Popular charger brands include Ohme, Zappi, Hypervolt, Indra, Wallbox and Andersen.
+Octopus’s current charger comparison includes Octopus Charge, Ohme and Hypervolt options, while the wider market still includes brands such as Zappi, Indra, Wallbox and Andersen.
 If you are considering Intelligent Octopus Go, use the live Octopus eligibility check as well as our compatible chargers guide.
-Compatibility can depend on the exact car, charger, account setup and smart-meter status.
+Compatibility can depend on the exact car, charger, account setup, smart-meter status and whether the charger has the mobile or WiFi signal it needs.

 What it costs to charge

 This is where your electricity tariff makes a big difference.
-The Ofgem cap for Q2 2026 is 24.7p/kWh, and Octopus Flexible typically sits close to that.
+The Ofgem cap for Q3 2026 is 26.1p/kWh, and Octopus Flexible typically sits close to that.
 On Intelligent Go’s overnight rate, you pay 8.0p/kWh.

 For a typical EV doing 8,000 miles per year: